• Skip to primary navigation

 • ×

 I love my air plants!
-I've had some for over a year and they have remained healthy, green and growing!
+I've had some for over a year, and they have remained healthy, green, and growing!
+I enjoy displaying them in subtle and some not so subtle ways!

 My little air plant dudes have lived in different areas of my house.
 Here are some of my favorite spots.